dmauser/azure-vpn-s2s-gcp/README.md

 2) (Azure) - Deploy Azure Hub and Spokes.
 This process takes about 30 minutes to complete.

+Note: You will be prompted to add username (VmAdminUsername) and password (VmAdminPassword)

 ```bash
 #Deploy base lab environment = Hub + VPN Gateway + VM and two Spokes with one VM on each.
 echo "***  Note you will be prompted by username and password ***"